umbraco/UmbracoDocs/umbraco-heartcore/api-documentation/content-management/media/README.md

 Create a new media item and optionally upload a file to the created item.

-Media typically contains an upload field (the `Image` and `File` media types has this by default).
-An upload field allows sending a file along with the request to create a new media item.
-This is done by sending a multi-part request with the JSON body and the file.
-The first MultipartBoundary contains the JSON body describing the content for the image.
-The second MultipartBoundary contains the file.
+Media can be created by sending a POST request to the media endpoint.
+The request body should contain the media item properties and the file to upload.
+The file is sent as a multi-part request.
+The first `MultipartBoundary` contains the JSON body describing the content for the image.
+The second `MultipartBoundary` contains the file.
 If the media item does not contain a file you can send a regular JSON request to create the media.

+The `umbracoFile.src` property in the first `MultipartBoundary`'s JSON body defines the name of the file to be uploaded.
+The `fileName` in the second `MultipartBoundary` must match the `umbracoFile.src` property's value.

 {% hint style="info" %}
-Different media property editors will require different request body formats.The FileUpload property editor has the file name as the value `"umbracoFile": FILE_NAME`, and the Image Cropper property editor expects a JSON value `"umbracoFile": { "src": FILE_NAME }`.
+Different media property editors will require different request body formats.The File Upload property editor has the file name as the value `"umbracoFile": FILE_NAME`, and the Image Cropper property editor expects a JSON value `"umbracoFile": { "src": FILE_NAME }`.
 To verify the JSON structure you can manually upload the media file via the backoffice and fetch the data.
 It can then be used for reference.
-{% endhint %}

-{% hint style="info" %}
-The `umbracoFile.src` property in the first MultipartBoundary's JSON body defines the name of the file to be uploaded.
-The `fileName` in the second MultipartBoundary must match the `umbracoFile.src` property's value.
+(See how in the [Creating Content with Media](../../../tutorials/management-api/creating-content-with-media.md) tutorial.)
 {% endhint %}

 **URL**: `/media`